mylius/IFML-Bomberman/README.md

 Clone of https://github.com/ukoethe/bomberman_rl.git.

-We added some minor changes we made to the environment and our own agent.
+We added some minor changes we made to the environment, and our own agent.

 NOBEL-COIN is a version of our agent that can only collect coins, however it is quite good at it.